-Year 12, 2024: BSB40120 Certificate IV in Business/10808NAT Certificate IV in Work Skills for Career Enhancement & Management (Dual Qualification)
+Year 12, 2025: BSB40120 Certificate IV in Business

-The following timetabled course is a compulsory subject choice for all Vocational Education and Training (VET) and CareerLink students in Year 12.
+The following timetabled course is a compulsory subject choice for all (VET) and CareerLink students in Year 12

 Certificate IV in Business: This qualification reflects the role of individuals in a variety of Business Services job roles.
 These individuals may have supervisory performance accountabilities.
 Individuals in these roles carry out a mix of specialist and moderately complex administrative or operational tasks that require self-development skills.
 They use well-developed skills and a broad knowledge base to apply solutions to a defined range of unpredictable problems and analyse information from a variety of sources.
 They may provide leadership and guidance to others with some limited responsibility for the output of others.